Monday, March 28, 2022

 · Attack the Concept of Holiness and being Set Apart – If God can’t tell us what to do all the time, and if He’s holding some things back from us so He can ‘run the show,’ and if His Word is just a bunch of rules to help keep Him in His position of power, then why bother following these rules, making ourselves miserable in the process?
 There is so much more to life than God’s rules.
 There is fun and enjoyment and pleasure to be had, but God wants to keep much of it to Himself. (v.
 6)

-In a very effectual manner, using the same lies he perpetrated in Genesis 3, Satan made the acts of sin, the idolatrous habits of neighboring cultures, and the cursed ideals of other people groups the apple of Israel’s eye.
+In a very effectual manner, using the same lies Satan perpetrated in Genesis 3, he made the acts of sin, the idolatrous habits of neighboring cultures, and the cursed ideals of other people groups the apple of Israel’s eye.
 He corrupted their thinking with half-truths that attacked the sovereignty of God, the character of God, the Word of God, and God’s desire for His creationary pièce de résistance—mankind—to be holy as He is holy.

 And by the way, this attack strategy has worked pretty well against the Church of Jesus Christ in the days of the New Testament too.